openshift/openshift-ansible/playbooks/byo/openshift-checks/README.md

 when performing checks, it is useful to gather as much information about problems as possible in a single run.

-Thus, the playbooks run a battery of checks against the inventory hosts and have Ansible gather intermediate errors, giving a more complete diagnostic of the state of each host.
+Thus, the playbooks run a battery of checks against the inventory hosts and gather intermediate errors, giving a more complete diagnostic of the state of each host.
 If any check failed, the playbook run will be marked as failed.

 To facilitate understanding the problems that were encountered, a custom callback plugin summarizes execution errors at the end of a playbook run.

-# Available playbooks
+## Available playbooks

 1. Pre-install playbook ([pre-install.yml](pre-install.yml)) - verifies system
    requirements and look for common problems that can prevent a successful